-Who are born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.s without, seeking thee.
-But he anstvering him that told him, said: Who is my mother and who are my brethren?
+Who are born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.3

 Our Lord Himself described these people, His disciples, as His own family.
 Thus it is recounted in the Gospel according to St. Matthew: